martin-sedlacek/e3_equivariant_diffusion_molecules_blogpost/_posts/2024-06-30-equivariant_diffusion.md

 The three transformations: _translation, rotation, and reflection_, form the Euclidean group $E(3)$, which is the group of all aforementioned isometries in three-dimensional space, for which $S_g$ and
 $T_g$ can be represented by a translation $t$ and an orthogonal matrix $R$ that rotates or reflects coordinates.

-A function $f$ is then equivariant to a rotation or reflection $R$ if:
+A function $f$ is then equivariant to a rotation or reflection $R$ if transforming its input results in an equivalent transformation of its output <d-cite key="hoogeboom2022equivariant"></d-cite>:

 $$
 \begin{align}
 Rf(x) = f(Rx)
 \end{align}
 $$

-meaning transforming its input results in an equivalent transformation of its output. <d-cite key="hoogeboom2022equivariant"></d-cite>

 <br>